Investing in Index Funds

 In any case, folks at the Motley Fool have transcribed a podcast called Everything You Need to Know About Index Funds, and it does have a lot of information (but I’ll let you decide if it’s everything you need to know).
 Here’s the lead-in:

 “On this edition of Industry Focus: Financials, join The Motley Fool’s Gaby Lapera and Jordan Wathen as they discuss everything you need to know about investing in index funds, why they’re so popular, and why they may be a great investment for your retirement portfolio.”

 Does investing in index funds appeal to you?

 Capital Gains Tax Information

-Sometime in December many mutual funds will begin distributing accumulated capital gains to unit holders (investors).
+Sometime in December many mutual funds begin distributing accumulated capital gains to unit holders (investors).
 In most cases, that will involve a cash injection into your account.
-Which is a good thing, except if your mutual fund is not in a registered account, then you may have to pay taxes on that windfall, if we can call it that.
+Which is a good thing, except if your mutual fund is not in a registered account, then you may have to pay taxes on the windfall, if we can call it that.

-An article recently posted at Investopedia warns not only that distributions are coming, but that they may be higher this year (again, a good thing if not for the taxes),
+An article posted at Investopedia warns not only that distributions are coming, but that they may be higher this year (again, a good thing if not for the taxes),

 “Russel Kinnel, Morningstar’s director of manager research, recently issued a warning to investors and advisors regarding capital gains distributions.
 He told InvestmentNews that “we’ve seen continued stock market appreciation and redemptions for active funds.
 Even if we’d seen a more or less flat year, we might see an uptick because the gains from previous years are still around.””